bas/CleaningDataCourseProject/code-book.md

   - The labels were translated to lower case.
   - Dots (`.`) were replaced by single underscores (`_`) and any trailing dots were removed.

-## The average of each variable for each activity and each subject
+## The average of each variable for each activity and each subject (step 5)

 Finally a new data set was created using `dplyr` to create the average of each variable for each activity and each subject.